castafra/aicompression/README.md

-# aicompression
+# A Deep Learning approach of video compression
-A Deep Learning approach of video compression
+This repository is part of a end of study project.